People Power Monument: November 2016 protests

 In November 2016, the monument became a gathering point where anti-Marcos groups, Martial Law victims and political figures gathered at the monument to denounce the surprise burial of Ferdinand Marcos at the Libingan ng mga Bayani (Hero's Cemetery) that took place on November 18, 2016.
 Protesters condemned the hero's burial citing wide-scale plunder and human rights abuses during the Marcos dictatorship.
 Members and former members of the Cabinet were among the protesters.

 7 Symbols of Peace nomination

 In May 2018, the monument was nominated as one of the seven symbols of world peace through the #7Peace #PeoplePower initiative.

+Trillion Peso March

+On 21 September 2025, the monument became a venue for the Trillion Peso March against government corruption.